aghand0ur/academic-kickstart/content/authors/jezzini/_index.md

 - Alumni

 ---
-Experienced Researcher with a demonstrated history of working in the research industry espacially in image processing research area.
-Skilled in Oracle Database, Matlab, Networking, LabVIEW, Management, and Java.
-Strong research professional with a Master's degree focused in Networking and Security.
+Experienced Researcher with a demonstrated history of working in the research industry especially in image and signal processing research area.
+Skilled in Oracle Database, MATLAB, Networking, LabVIEW, Management, and Java.
+Strong research professional with a Master’s degree focused in Networking and Security.